tjensengit/appm-4600-numerics/Homework/submission_guidelines.md

 Acceptable: from a code editor, print to a PDF.
 This retains color syntax highlighting.

 Better ways: it depends on your system and editor, but there are many ways.
 For example, this [stackoverflow 'printing python code to PDF'](https://stackoverflow.com/q/20412038) offers several suggestions.
 For example, since I already use `vim` and its setup with syntax highlighting, I can do [this answer](https://stackoverflow.com/a/20412421) and do `vim abc.py -c ":hardcopy > abc.ps" -c ":q"` followed by `ps2pdf abc.ps abc.pdf` -- no extra software needed!

+Another way is to use the `minted` package with LaTeX.
+A tutorial on this from overleaf is [here](https://www.overleaf.com/learn/latex/Code_Highlighting_with_minted).
+Make sure that it has proper syntax highlighting and formatting before you submit.